MLSGPT

 A fast same-day thank-you works well when buyers showed real interest or asked detailed questions at the event.
 The message should remind them what stood out and invite a direct next step such as a private showing or disclosure packet request.

 This kind of follow-up feels stronger when it sounds connected to the actual property rather than copied from a generic open house template.
+One specific detail is usually enough.

 Send while the event is still fresh.